traildb/trck/README.md

 ./bin/trck -c myprogram.tr -o matcher-traildb
 ```

 That will compile your program to a binary `matcher-traildb` that will dynamically linked to `libtraildb`.
-That binary accepts TrailDB paths as positional arguments and prints results in JSON format to stdout.
-You can also compile a static binary by using `--static` flag (currently Linux only).
+This binary accepts TrailDB paths as positional arguments and prints results in JSON format to stdout.
+You can also compile to a static binary by using `--static` flag (currently Linux only).

 You can specify program parameter values using `--params file.json`, JSON file should contain a dictionary specifying values for every parameter.
 See [Parameters](#parameters) section for more details.